As one of the most charismatic drivers ever to drive in NASCAR Cup Series, Jeff Gordon made the series what it is today.

 The on-track incident that led to the brawl occurred when Keselowski tried to pass Gordon and Johnson who were battling for the win in 2013 AAA Texas, the third-last race of the season.
 In the final laps, Keselowski cut Gordon's tire while trying to make a move, which caused Gordon to fall to 29th place after a spin, ending his hopes for the 2013 Sprint Cup title with just two races to go.
 In the following race at Phoenix, he was eliminated from The Chase despite finishing second, and with 10th at Homestead-Miami, Jeff was sixth overall.

 His last full season in NASCAR was really emotional, because, in the end, Jeff Gordon is one of NASCAR's and America's dearest sportsmen and icons.
 He started the season with the pole position for his last Daytona 500 of the career.
 Although he had two more pole positions, both of them at Talladega, Gordon failed to win the race until the Goody's Headache Relief Shot 500 when he earned the place in the Championship Four at Homestead.
 In the final race of the season, Kyle Busch won with Gordon finished sixth, dropping to third overall for the fourth time, but missing to end his amazing NASCAR career with the fifth Sprint Cup title.
-At the end of the season, Gordon retired with 797 starts, all of them consecutive, improving the 788-race record he beat earlier that year.
+At the end of the season, Gordon retired with 797 starts in his CV.

 However, Gordon returned in the racing seat in 2016, but only as a substitute for Dale Earnhardt Jr at Brickyard 400 and in a couple of more races.
 In January 2017 he was a member of Daytona 24 Hours winning Wayne Taylor Racing team.